Using this website

 Content that’s not within the scope of the accessibility regulations

-The The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix judgments published prior to October 2017.
+The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+For example, we do not plan to fix judgments, sentencing remarks or orders published prior to October 2017.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.